 Sarah Turner Consultancy March 2021 (external discussion and audit).

 Need-to-Know Guides - further information on a range of issues can be accessed through a series of guides:

 - Yearly update training on safeguarding and child protection to all staff- including training on Prevent and FGM.

 - All staff are required to read and understand Part 1 of Keeping Children Safe in Education

 - Support Assistants complete NSPCC online course annually

 - All teachers have completed Level 3 Safeguarding

 - Prevent day course run by Wiltshire and Swindon Prevent Education 28/04/21

 - Staff revisit areas of safeguarding through staff meetings.
 For example 19/04 was ACEs and early trauma.
 This is then fed into the next Governors meeting, so that we are all on the same rota of learning.
 04/05 Childnet online.

-- Safer recruitment training renewed - May 21 - teacher and Head Teacher
+- Safer recruitment training renewed - May 21 - NSPCC online - Miss Lindsay and Miss Pearson